 According to Strahler (1964), mean stream length is calculated by dividing the total stream length by the number of streams within the watershed.
 Stream number represents the total count of individual streams or tributaries flowing into the lake (Sreedevi et al., 2013).
 Higher stream numbers suggest a more intricate and branched drainage system, indicating potential variations in flow patterns, water sources, and ecological conditions within the lake.
 Lake Nakuru has a notable stream number, indicating a complex river network within its watershed.
 Higher stream numbers imply a dense and interconnected system of tributaries, contributing to the lake's water supply.
 The mean stream length provides an average measure of the length of streams flowing into Lake Nakuru for this study.
-This metric helps understand the typical length of the streams and their distribution pattern within the catchment area.
-The mean stream length of Lake Nakuru gives an average measure of the length of streams within its catchment area.
-This metric helps understand the typical length and distribution pattern of the streams, reflecting the overall drainage network.
+This metric helps understand the typical length of the streams and their distribution pattern within its catchment area.
+The mean stream length of Lake Nakuru gives an average measure of the length of streams, reflecting the overall drainage network.